wurthless-elektroniks/pigli360-workbench/readme.md

 viable, and it's quite possible that someone could launch a successful attack on a modern 48 MHz Cortex microcontroller, no FPGA required.
 So yeah, this is just a shitpost version of RGH.

+## Acknowledgements

+This is just the experiments of an idiot but it's standing on the work of giants:

+- GliGli and team for original RGH1 and RGH2 attacks
+- 15432 for RGH1.2 and RGH3
+- Octal450 for RGH1.2 V2 and EXT_CLK

 ## Further reading

 These are essential reading for anyone interested in 360 modding.